 Some cruise lines focus on luxury — aiming to attract older, wealthier passengers.
 The mass-market cruise lines focus on everyone, from families to Spring Breakers to couples celebrating their 50th anniversary.
 Obviously with so many people on a ship, who you sail with has a big impact on the right cruise line for you.

 When it comes down to it, so many people love cruising because it offers a lot of value for the price.
-Where else can you travel to distant ports, playing hopscotch with tropical beaches and not break the bank?
-Truth is, however that you can spend as much as you want on a cruise and some lines appeal to those looking to spend a bit more to get more and others appeal to budget-conscious cruisers.
+Where else can you travel to distant ports — playing hopscotch with tropical beaches — and not break the bank?
+Truth is, however, that you can spend as much as you want on a cruise and some lines appeal to those looking to spend a bit more while others appeal to budget-conscious cruisers.
 Picking the right cruise line for your budget can make a big difference.

 So which cruise line should you sail?
-Below we’ve profiled each — including who is most apt to enjoy it — paying special attention to the factors mentioned above.
+Below we’ve profiled each major line — including who is most apt to enjoy it — paying special attention to the factors mentioned above.

-As the largest cruise line, if you’ve searched for a cruise to sail at all then chances are you’ve come across an offering from Carnival.
-Each year millions of passengers sail the cruise line, known for its highly affordable prices.
+As one of the largest cruise lines, if you’ve searched for a cruise at all then chances are you’ve come across an offering from Carnival.
+Each year millions of passengers sail the cruise line, known for its highly affordable prices and fun atmosphere.
 Some trips sail for as little as a couple of hundred dollars per person.
 It’s also a popular choice as for-purchase items like drinks, specialty restaurants, Internet and other things are relatively inexpensive compared to rivals.

 It’s not just price that makes Carnival so attractive to many passengers.
 The line offers more homeports than any other, including smaller ports of call like Baltimore, Charleston, and Mobile.
 That means a cruise is within driving distance for millions more people.